BluFedora/BifrostEngine/docs/notes/API_Design_Musings.md

 allow more dynamic behaviors since the actions are created each frame can be put into if statements.
 This is retarded because then sense of timing will be very off.

------ Scripting Language Regstry -----
+----- Scripting Language Registry -----

 Rather than an int maybe this should be an opaque handle that is really an int. typedef int bfVMRegistrySlot;